tinafletcher/tinafletcher.github.io/_posts/2020-12-22-Most-satisfying-things-2020.md

 Here are some artifacts that will give you a sense of what my internal resume looks like.
 But yours might look completely different.

 [PDF version of Tina's D2L talent profile](../images/Tina Fletcher - D2L Talent Profile - 2020.pdf)

+Overview of initiatives I have worked on at D2L:
 ![Image showing a list of initiatives Tina has worked on at D2L](../images/Overview of my D2L journey.PNG)

 ## Why did you write so many "alternate" resumes this year?